xddxdd/blog/source/_posts/en/article/modify-computer/robomaster-bugs-in-development.lantian/index.md

 The int here is int32_t.

 What we expect to get is 0xffffff8f, or -113; but while executing the code above, C pads 0 to the beginning of a, and the result is 0x0000ff8f, or 65423.
-Therefore, PID thinks the motor is running at tremendous "forward" speed, and behaves weirdly.
+Therefore, PID thinks the motor is running at tremendous "forward" speed and behaves weirdly.

 C does this since a 4 byte variable is generated at statement `x << 8`: